prometheus-community/windows_exporter/docs/collector.dns.md

 Name | Description
 -----|------------
 `collector.dns.enabled` | Comma-separated list of collectors to use.
-Available collectors: `metrics`, `error_stats`.
+Available collectors: `metrics`, `wmi_stats`.
 Defaults to all collectors if not specified.

 ## Metrics